-The PGA Tour stays in America’s heartland, traveling from Michigan to the Quad Cities for the long-running John Deere Classic.
+The PGA Tour travels from New England to America’s heartland for the long-running John Deere Classic.

 Here are more details on what to watch for this week at The John Deere.

 Pro Golf Weekly previews the PGA Tour stop at TPC Deere Run in this week’s 2022 John Deere Classic Primer.